 A diamond’s color grade is based on how noticeable the color is, also known as depth of color.

-Two diamonds with the same color grade can differ slightly in their depth of color, because each letter in the D-to-Z scale
+Two diamonds with the same color grade can differ slightly in their depth of color because each letter in the D-to-Z scale

 represents a narrow color range and not a specific point.

 Colorless.
-Slight color, which can only be detected by an expert gemologist, but still considered a "colorless" grade.
+Slight color, which can only be detected by an expert gemologist, but is still considered a "colorless" grade.

 Another Yadav recommendation.

-D-E-F COLOUR DIAMONDS:
+D-E-F COLOR DIAMONDS:

 smaller than 0.25 ct.

-These diamonds are near-colourless.
+These diamonds are near-colorless.
 Diamonds with these grades look colorless face-up and nearly colorless face-down.
 They have slight traces of color that are not noticeable to untrained eyes when the stones are mounted.
 This range of diamonds are very popularly bought because they combine fairly high color with somewhat lower prices.

 These diamonds are faint yellow.
 Diamonds in this range show very faint yellow color face-up and face-down.
 When they are mounted, small stones look colorless, but large ones show yellow tint.